protofire/solhint/README.md

 ### Usage

-For linting Solidity files you need to run ***Solhint*** with one or more globs as arguments.
-For example, to lint all files inside `contracts`, you can do:
+For linting Solidity files you need to run Solhint with one or more [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern as arguments.
+For example, to lint all files inside `contracts` directory, you can do:

 ```sh
 solhint contracts/**/*.sol